 EPA has not promulgated a sampling or analytical method for PCBs to measure to the levels necessary to demonstrate compliance with a TMDL on the Spokane River.

-Absent a complete credible data set, a scientifically defensible TMDL cannot be prepared.
+Until a complete credible data set is obtained, a scientifically defensible TMDL cannot be prepared.
 Waste load allocations cannot be determined for a TMDL without having adequate data to understand how PCBs enter the river water, and then how PCBs accumulate in the fish tissue.

-TMDL Actions Pose an Uncertain Future for a Motivated and Effective Organization

-The Task Force was created under the “Direct to Implementation” approach as an alternative to development of a TMDL that was never intended to lead directly to a TMDL so long as measurable progress is being made towards the reduction of PCBs in the Spokane River.
-To date, the work of the Task Force members has already resulted in measurable PCB reductions in the Spokane River.
-Implementation of a numeric TMDL is not in the best interest of the region’s environment and would result in a costly, contentious and time consuming TMDL process.
-There would be no incentive for Task Force members to collaboratively participate in the Task Force or pool technical data and financial resources, a model which has worked successfully to date.
-The excellent collaborative work that is currently underway, focused on the identification and reduction of PCB sources, is positioned to continue making measurable progress towards reducing PCBs in the Spokane River and should be allowed to continue into the future.
+TMDL Development – Role of the Task Force

+The Task Force collectively possesses the strongest scientific understanding of the Spokane River ecosystem available.
+Each member is an expert in a certain area or a certain focus.
+Utilizing this group to develop the necessary scientific studies is the best opportunity in existence to close the data gaps.

+The Task Force is well organized and is methodically researching the sources of PCBs to establish a credible scientific understanding of the river system.
+Scientific study developed with the input of critical stakeholders is less likely to result in legal and technical challenges.
+Involving all interested parties in a collective effort to use sound science to answer the question at hand is the most likely path toward success.

+Ultimately, utilizing the existing Task Force to participate in the development of missing scientific data helps to ensure both well accepted results and a more expedient implementation plan.
+As EPA develops, in consultation with Ecology, the required “reasonable schedule for measuring and completion of the work of the Task Force”, the Task Force offers to assists EPA and Ecology as part of the plan “for acquiring missing scientific information” as ordered by the US District Court (III.
+CONCLUSION, 2.).

 [Note: In addition to Attachments A through C, individual members of the Task Force will submit supporting attachments to this coordinated response directly to the EPA.]